gpuweb/WSL/Spec/source/index.rst

     My check for anders seems a bit more complete than the one in the implementation.
     In particular, I reject operator&.foo on array refs, and operator&[] on pointers.
     Get the implementation(s) and the spec closer.
+    New: operator&[] on pointers seem to actually make sense, it is on array refs that it is confusing.

 Other validation steps
 ----------------------